Wanna know why bands fight? The basic answer is that they’re people.

-Bands that are not yet established go through a lot of arguments and squabbles because they are completely on their own- they have no leader who dictates the rules.
-Even if they did appoint one from the band, the others would –sooner or later- start to hate the appointed leader for being bossy.
+Bands that are not yet established (and even those who are very much established: Here’s 20 biggest band breakups in history) go through a lot of arguments and squabbles because they are completely on their own- they have no leader who dictates the rules.
+Even if they did appoint one from the band, the others would –sooner or later- start to hate the appointed leader/manager for being bossy.
+There are so many egos to be managed!
 Groups run as democracies tend to have more conflicts.
 It’s an ego thing.
 It’s a whole lot better if the manager is not a band member but unless they’re willing to pay for one, they have to make do with a few squabbles now and then.
 And if no one leads, the band will not go anywhere.
 There will be a tug-of-war of power, bloating and bruising of egos, and a few outbursts in the early stages of a band.

 Here are some of the most common reasons why band conflicts arise: